MonoGame/monogame.github.io/articles/getting_started/1_setting_up_your_development_environment_unix.md

+---
+_title: Setting up your development environment for macOS and Linux
+_description: A step-by-step guide for setting up your development environment on macOS and Linux.
+---

 # Setting up your development environment for macOS and Linux

 This section provides a step-by-step guide for setting up your development environment on macOS and Linux.